 Local governments seeking to provide support to their residents for flood resilience projects may wish to establish a Local Flood Resilience Program that offers low-interest (and in some cases, forgivable) loans and/or cost share grants to persons for various projects.
 In particular, this type of local program may be beneficial for projects that fall below the minimum award amounts for various programs, such as other categories of the RVRF.
 This category is designed to provide support to local governments who are establishing such a program.
-Funds from this round will only be made available to a local government once.
+Funds from this round will only be made available to a local government once; the ongoing costs of operating a Local Program may be funded through added interest or other charges assessed through the Local Program, pursuant to a Local Plan.